keyboardpartner/HX3/BETA/readme.md

 * Hardware inputs on PL16 for Sostenuto/Sustain pedal connection
 * Sostenuto working with MIDI #64 and hardware inputs
-* improved key velocity on MIDI out, FatarScan #33
+* Improved key velocity on MIDI out, FatarScan #33
-* improved click evaluation
+* Improved click evaluation

 Otherwise empty PL16 on mainboard was only used to output an auxiliary MIDI signal for Neo Ventilator speed control on pin 7 and some internal